uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-encryption/sections/the-key-distribution-problem.md

 Then when the students would like to send an encrypted message to one of their classmates, they can look up the person's public key in the spreadsheet.

 {panel end}

-Firstly, you will need to generate a pair of keys using the key generator interactive.
-You should *keep the private key secret*, and *publicly announce the public key* so that your friends can send you messages (e.g. put it on the whiteboard, or email it to some friends).
-Make sure you save your keys somewhere so you don’t forget them – a text file would be best.

 ### Encrypting messages with the public key